Bicillin L-A (Benzathine Benzylpenicillin)

 Frequently Asked Questions

-No, Bicillin L-A is an antibiotic and is not addictive.
-It works by fighting bacterial infections.
+No, Bicillin L-A is not considered addictive.

 Important Disclaimer